-Also add accessories young children can use such as child-safe magnifying glasses, microscopes, plastic beakers with nontoxic bubbles, child-size safety goggles and other preschool-age-friendly paraphernalia.
+Also add accessories young children can use, such as child-safe magnifying glasses, microscopes, plastic beakers with nontoxic bubbles, child-size safety goggles and other preschool-friendly paraphernalia.

 Encourage kids to use household items, such as a plastic container and juice and water for lab equipment.
 As Einstein said, "Logic will get you from A to Z; imagination will get you everywhere."

 Ensure all small parts on costumes, such as buttons, are secure and won't come off in the mouth of a young child.
-Carefully supervise children ages 5 and under while playing with items with small parts, especially those who put items in their mouths.
+Carefully supervise children age 5 and under while playing with items with small parts, especially those children who put items in their mouth.